blaedj/emacs.d/elpa/js2-mode-readme.txt

 and `mumamo', although it could be made to do so with some effort.
 This means that `js2-mode' is currently only useful for editing JavaScript files, and not for editing JavaScript within <script> tags or templates.

+The project page on GitHub is used for development and issue tracking.
+The original homepage at Google Code is mentioned here for posterity, it has outdated information and is mostly unmaintained.